ultimape/smartHAuS/docs/smartHAuS_formal-design.md

 ##Preamble
-This is a the formal design for VTC Senior Project known as smartHAuS (Spring 2009).
+This is the formal design for the VTC Senior Project known as smartHAuS (Spring 2009).

 ##Introduction